When it comes to creating online quizzes, randomizing questions and shuffling answer options are useful to teachers in avoiding cheating.

 In brief, ActivePresenter allows you to:

-- Create question banks with 9 types of interactive questions
+- Create question banks (slide pools/ question pools) with the selection of 11 types of interactive questions

 - Pull questions from question banks and display them randomly in the output